KennaB/CodePath-Week9/readme.md

 There is so much data, it definitely warrants further investigations.
 An obvious inquiry would be: how many IP addresses are recurring?

+I did not include screenshots regarding which country attacks originating from.
+I used a VPN when scanning these; I would expect no less of someone who is actually attempting to exploit.

 Microsoft Azure is hosting my honeypots; their student program offers free hosting.
 I look forward to observing attack trends for the next several months.